radiantlogic-v8/documentation-new/documentation/tuning/cache-capture-connectors.md

 ## RadiantOne Directory Connector

-If you are using the RadiantOne Universal Directory (HDAP store), a persistent cache on a proxy view of a local HDAP store, or a nested persistent cache view (a cached view used in another cached view), the connector type is noted as HDAP trigger automatically and cannot be changed.
+If you are using the RadiantOne Directory, a persistent cache on a proxy view of a RadiantOne Directory, or a nested persistent cache view (a cached view used in another cached view), the connector type is noted as HDAP trigger automatically and cannot be changed.
 This is a special trigger mechanism that publishes changes directly into the queue to invoke the synchronization as opposed to requiring a connector component to detect the change.

 ![HDAP Trigger Connector Type](Media/image37.png)